Nike-Inc/cerberus-node-client/README.md

 ## Authentication

-The cerberus client supports five different configuration modes.
+The cerberus client supports six different configuration modes.

 * Lambda Context - Pass in the `context` from your Lambda Handler `handler(event, context)` as the `lambdaContext` parameter.
+* EC2 - This is the default mode, it will be used if the other five are not present.
 * ECS - Pass in the `ecsTaskRoleName` (note - requires at least v1.11 of the ECS agent or Fargate)
-* EC2 - This is the default mode, it will be used if the other four are not present.
 * Environment Variables - This is useful for running locally without changing out code, since developer machines cannot posses the IAM roles necessary to decrypt Cerberus authentication responses.
   * `CERBERUS_TOKEN` - This environment variable will skip token retrival and just use the provided token to talk to cerberus
 * CLI Prompt - This method will run if `prompt: true` is passed to the client constructor, after all other methods fail, and will prompt on the command line for developer credentials.
 This should only be used in testing.